1. 6.11 The popover attribute

 2. Otherwise, if foundEndpoint is true, then set lastToHide to popover and break.

-7. If foundEndpoint is false, then run closeAllOpenPopovers and return.
+4. If foundEndpoint is false, then run closeAllOpenPopovers and return.

-1. Run the hide popover algorithm given document's auto popover list's last element, focusPreviousElement, fireEvents, and false.
+1. Run the hide popover algorithm given document's showing auto popover list's last element, focusPreviousElement, fireEvents, and false.

 The hide all popovers until algorithm is used in several cases to hide all popovers that don't stay open when something happens.
 For example, during light-dismiss of a popover, this algorithm ensures that we close only the popovers that aren't related to the node clicked by the user.